-In FY22 we made an organizational structure change.
+In FY22 we made an organizatinal structure change.
 SD port of entry staff were tasked with issuance of size, weight, and credentialing permits in addition to safety inspections.
-Permit issuance average about 30% or their time, 60% allocated to safety inspections, and 10% to administrative functions.
+Permit issuance averages about 30% of their time, 60% allocated to safety inspections, and 10% to administrative functions.
 SD took 6 FTE's and gave them all permit issuing duties.
 This relieved other port staff to focus solely on CMV inspections.
 This change went into effect on March 1st, 2022.
 It is still unknown how many additional inspections will be performed when not tasked with permit issuance but we are estimating 1500 additional inspections.
-This is estimated by calculating 400 inspections for each of the 6 FTE not being done due to permitting duties, and an addition 100 inspections done by 35 employees who no longer do permitting.
-This results in a net gain of 1500 inspections.
-We hope to make additional increases as we fill empty FTE positions, and realize more than estimated inspections from the structural change.
-Projected Goals have been changed in below sections.
+This is estimated by calculating 400 inspections for each of the 6 FTE not being done due to permitting duties, and an addional 100 inspection done by 35 employees who no longer do permitting.
+This results in a net gain of 1500 inpsections from the structural change.
+Projected goals of the multi year plan have been changed in below sections.